nkravella/lyrics/README.md

-# Translation Notes for *Kannodu Kanbathellam*
+# Translation Notes for *Kannodu Kanbathellam* (1998)

-> Translated from Tamil by Neha Ravella for English 794
+> Translated from Tamil by Neha Ravella for English 794.

-Time-stamps in accordance with YouTube link: https://www.youtube.com/watch?v=HnW2737FkW8
+> Time-stamps from music video: https://www.youtube.com/watch?v=HnW2737FkW8

-Tamil lyrics are written out in English and *italicized*.
+Tamil lyrics are written out in English, numbered, and *italicized*.
-Meaning (in English) is below the original and in **bold** for clarity.
+Line translation follows and is in **bold**.

 ### Prelude (0:16 to 0:46)